damascenodiego/damascenodiego.github.io/_pages/about.md

 Despite this exciting potential, much work must be done before software engineering becomes truly "model-based".

-I am a software engineer and researcher working on developing model-based tools and methodologies for testing semiconductor manufacturing processes.
+I am a software engineer and researcher working on developing model-based tools and methodologies for testing advanced lithography systems.
 I invite you to explore my website and learn more about my [career](https://damascenodiego.github.io/cv/), and [publications](https://damascenodiego.github.io/publications/).
-For my latest activities, feel free to reach my profiles on social media and research portfolios.
+For my latest activities, please visit my social media profiles and research portfolios.

 Main Interests
 ------

 - Model-Based Testing (MBT) and Model-Driven Engineering (MDE)
+- Generative AI and Meta-heuristics in Software Engineering
 - Software Product Lines, Variability and Configurability
 - Software and System Modeling Methodologies
 - Test Case Generation and Prioritization
+- Domain-Specific Languages and Metrics

 <br/>